ni/nimble/packages/nimble-components/src/anchor/specs/README.md

 -   _Methods_: Unchanged (none)
 -   _Events_: Unchanged (none)
 -   _CSS Classes and Custom Properties that affect the component_: Unchanged (none)
 -   _Slots_: We _will_ expose/document the start and end slots for the button-like anchor.
+For consistency with the button API, we will recommend the same method of slotting icons into these slots.

 ### Angular integration